cosimini/cambkb/README.md

 # Yet another split keyboard with low profile Gateron switches

+**Important note: tested, it works**
+Now the hard part, try getting used to it.

 Basically a replica of any other split keyboard project you can find on github
 * Pro micro controller
 * Gateron low profile KS-33 switches with hot-swap sockets